daannoordenbos/daannoordenbos.github.io/_posts/2023-01-21-gamma-sampling.md

 layout: post
 ---

 Computer generated random numbers are an interesting field of study, computers are deterministic so they cannot make random numbers, yet the 'random' sequences that are created look indistinguishable from true random sequences.
-Most of the time computers generate random 32 or 64 bit integers, these integers are the building blocks for all other random numbers that are generated.
+Most commonly computers generate random 32 or 64 bit integers, these integers are the building blocks for all other random numbers that are generated.
 Specifically, they can be turned into to random uniform numbers between 0 and 1.
 With these numbers we can sample from various other continuous and discrete distributions.
 In this post we will build up to sampling from a Gamma distribution, which is will hopefully make clear how we can sample from any distribution.

 # Inverse method